development

 • Persistence: Data can be safely saved and restored without losing functionality

-• Extensibility: New parsers, renderers, and handlers can be added without breaking existing data
+• Extensibility: New policies and handlers can be added without breaking existing data

 Example Implementation